phrl42/touhou-bunker/README.md

 This is the current Menu of the Game.

 # Contributing
-Feel free to make a PR anytime!
-But please no useless PR's.
-Thank you!
+Feel free to contribute anytime.
+No useless PR's desired.